Ep 250: Jeremy Armstrong on Ancient Rome’s Myths and Warfare

 Follow along on Instagram, X @schoolofwarpod, and YouTube @SchoolofWarPodcast

-Find a transcript of today’s episode on our School of War Substack
+Find more content on our School of War Substack

 --------